 Tip 3 – Remember that you’re leading – for yourself and for others

 In all of this, your team will be looking to you to lead (by example).
+Are you showing the qualities of a good business leader?

 Take care of yourself, be honest about what you can and cannot do, and be kind to yourself about your limitations.
 It’s perfectly ok to be vulnerable and ask for help – possibly even more so now.
 Use your coach and your TAB board as support, keep to a routine (making sure you leave the office, even if it’s in the dining room), get some exercise, eat and drink well and take time to plan ahead.